ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

 ## Organization

-This folder (Spreadsheets) currently contains the verb paradigm spreadsheets used to build and validate the BorderLakesMorph FST for morphological production and parsing.
-This will be expanded to include nominal morphology as well.
+This folder (Spreadsheets) currently contains the verb paradigm spreadsheets used to build and validate the OjibweMorph FST for morphological production and parsing.

 ### Descripton of Tags (Verbs)